-WHAT: Three (3.0) CLE credit hours – credit pending
+WHAT: Three (3.0) CLE credit hours – credit approved

 This course also yields 3.0 CE Credits for CPAs and CFPs!
-(CFP credit pending)
+(CFP credit approved)

 WHERE: Cleveland-Marshall College of Law Moot Courtroom